YatharthChauhan2362/Money-Manager-App/README.md

-# Personal Budget Application
+# Money Manager Application
-Software Group Project (SEM-5)
+### Software Group Project (SEM-5)

+Java Android App that can help you manage your budget, track your expenses, and control your plans.
+This app also visualize your expenses over months and your expenses in each budget category you set to make it easy to track user's expenses.

 Contributors: